watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 # Control Plane
 The CP is designed as follows:

-* Network Service Functions: enable/disable network service functions on any node within the SRv6 domain.
-* SRv6 Policy: calculate constrained paths that achieve both SFC and QoS requirements.
-* Per-flow Encapsulation Policy: classify flows and issue encapsulation policies to achieve per-flow SFC.
-* SDN Approach: centralized management of network service functions, encapsulation policies, and SR Policies by the controller.
-* Generic Protocol: utilizing standardized protocols such as MP-BGP and PCEP, with minimal extensions.
-* Integration with Current Network Contexts: policy identification methods that coexist with existing network contexts, including SR Policy Colors associated with slices, VPNs, and more.

 ~~~ drawing
  +--------------- SRv6 Controllers ---------------+
  | +--------------+ +-------------+ +-----------+ |